 The finished sides and end boards are usually connected with corner brackets that screw into the wood or aluminum or plastic corner extrusions to complete the finished corner assembly.
 Ours use heavy duty metal corner brackets just like a waterbed frame and are screwed together.
-The center support for a box pedestal is made up of interlocking X or H pattern supports that typically use pine, particleboard or plywood.
+The center support for a box pedestal is made up of interlocking X or H pattern supports that typically use oak, particleboard or plywood.
 This is done to help keep costs low for customers without compromising strength.
 Call us for current exact specifications.

 Assembling a waterbed riser or waterbed pedestal

 The proper assembly of a waterbed box pedestal is critical and must not be disregarded.
 If you do not assemble a waterbed box pedestal properly, it is possible for it to collapse and fall causing damage to the bed, house, or even worse, yourself.